rust-lang/wg-async/src/vision/how_to_vision.md

 Some of the top-level goals are marked with ✋, which means "help wanted".
 Those goals are looking for an owner.
 If you think you might be interested, you can read about the [responsibilities of owners] and contact the [wg leads].

+### Stakeholders

+While we always encourage feedback from the broader public, many of our initiatives also have identified sets of [stakeholders].
+These are people who are specially consulted as part of the process to give feedback on the design and implementation.
+They can be representatives from major projects in the ecosystem, production users, or other sorts of experts.

 ## Living document

 Although many of the pieces are complete, the vision doc is a living document and it will never be done.
 During the brainstorming period, we had a [lot of stories submitted](./submitted_stories.md) and we are now in the process of "harmonizing" those into a small set of [status quo] and [shiny future] narratives, each based around a representative [project] and the same set of [characters].
 If you'd like to help out with that, contact the [wg leads].